Diocese of Savannah: 1950 to present

 With the increased Catholic population in northern Georgia, Pope Pius XII on July 2, 1956, erected the Diocese of Atlanta.
 Northern Georgia went into the new diocese and southern Georgia stayed into the newly renamed Diocese of Savannah.

 Pope John XXIII appointed Auxiliary Bishop Thomas J. McDonough of St. Augustine as auxiliary bishop in Savannah in 1957.
 O'Hara resigned as bishop of Savannah in 1959 to serve full time as a papal diplomat and John XXIII replaced him with McDonough.
 He signed the "Pentecost Statement" of the bishops of the Atlanta Province, condemning racial discrimination as contrary to Christian principles.

 On February 10, 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
 The Diocese of Savannah was removed from the Archdiocese of Baltimore and designated a suffragan of the new archdiocese.

 In 1967, Pope Paul VI appoint McDonough as archbishop of the Archdiocese of Louisville and named Monsignor Gerard Frey from the Archdiocese of New Orleans as his successor in Savannah.
 During his tenure, Frey launched the Social Apostolate, a social service agency designed "to put people in the pews in touch with the poor."
 He also encouraged every church in the diocese to establish a parish council.
-After appointing Frey as bishop of the Diocese of Lafayette in Louisiana in 1972, Paul VI named Reverend Raymond W. Lessard from the Diocese of Fargo to replace him in Savannah.
+After appointing Frey as bishop of the Diocese of Lafayette in Louisiana in 1972, Paul VI named Raymond W. Lessard from the Diocese of Fargo to replace him in Savannah.
 Lessard once served as liaison between Catholic bishops and married Episcopalian clergy seeking Catholic ordination.
 He once described racism as "the paramount social problem affecting our area".

-Pope John Paul II appointed Reverend J. Kevin Boland as bishop of Savannah in 1995.
-After serving in the diocese for 15 years, Boland retired in 2010.
-To replace him, Pope Benedict XVI named Reverend Gregory Hartmayer of the Conventual Franciscans to be the new bishop of Savannah.
+J. Kevin Boland became the next bishop of Savannah in 1995.
+He retired in 2010.
+Gregory Hartmayer of the Conventual Franciscans replaced him.
 In 2020, Pope Francis appointed Hartmayer as archbishop of Atlanta.
-Francis appointed Reverend Stephen D. Parkes from the Diocese of Orlando as bishop of Savannah.
+Francis named Stephen D. Parkes from the Diocese of Orlando as bishop of Savannah.

-Stephen Parkes is the current serving bishop.
-In May 2022, Parkes contacted the Vatican Dicastery for Divine Worship and Discipline of the Sacraments requesting permission to continue the Traditional Latin Mass in the Diocese of Savannah.
-This dispensation was granted for the period of one year, and in September 2023, the Dicastery extended this dispensation for an additional two years.
+In May 2022, Parkes contacted the Dicastery for Divine Worship and the Discipline of the Sacraments in Rome, requesting permission to continue the Traditional Latin Mass in the diocese.
+This dispensation was granted for the period of one year; however, in September 2023, the Dicastery extended it for an additional two years.

-Bishop Parkes continues to support the Sainthood cause of the Georgia Martyrs, a process begun by Bishop Raymond W. Lessard in 1984.
-On January 27, 2025, the Holy See confirmed their deaths as acts of martyrdom "in hatred of the faith", officially granting them the title of Venerable, and authorizing their beatification, one of the major steps toward sainthood.
+Parkes continued to support the canonization cause of the five Georgia Martyrs.
+They were Spanish Franciscan missionaries executed in 1597 by Native Americans on the Georgia coast.
+Lessard initiated their cause in 1984.
+In January 2025, the Vatican confirmed their deaths as acts of martyrdom "in hatred of the faith".
+This declaration named the five men as Venerable and authorized their beatification in October 2026.